IDNI/TML/README.md

 ### Type Inference

-Generally, there's no need to manually specify types (only in special cases), as *type inference* should analyze and decide what's best (bitness and types).
+Generally, there's no need to manually specify types (only in special cases), as *type inference* should be able to decide what's best (both bitness and type).

 That allows us to execute any old tml w/o any changes.
 Inference is on by default.

-Ideally, you can mix things, use type inference for the bulk of it, and just place 'hints' on certain types/args (and advisable in certain cases) - e.g. to increase bits/bitness (you won't normally be able to make it smaller - though it's possible, with strange effects).
+Ideally, you can mix things, use type inference for the bulk of it, and just place 'hints' on certain types/args - e.g. to increase bitness (you won't normally be able to make it smaller - though it is possible with strange effects).
+This is the recommended approach.

 You can dump types by specifying `--dumptype`, to see how the types are inferred.
 If you see `NONE` that means it's wrong, i.e. you'd need to supply